garbamoussa/MediLinkUp/README.md

 testing.

 We plan to:

-1. Build a website to collect data of people's symptoms
+1. Build a website to collect data of patient's symptoms
+2. Create a large database epidemiology data and identify coronavirus symptoms.
-2. Manage the datebase, making it usable to other researchers while taking care of privacy concerns.
+3. Manage the datebase, making it usable to other researchers while taking care of privacy concerns.
-3. Build a neural network to learn from the data.
+4. Build a IA method  to learn from the data.
 The learned model allows us to make a diagnose.